 Professor E.D.
 Hirsch has controversially stated that meaning should be based on the artist’s intent.
-In this model, you could ask Baby what he intended, and evaluate if he was successful.
-If he wanted to “draw a pretty picture” you could reflect on whether the drawing is in fact “pretty” and whether you consider the final work a “picture.”
+In this model, you could ask Baby what they intended, and evaluate if they were successful.
+If they wanted to “draw a pretty picture” you could reflect on whether the drawing is in fact “pretty” and whether you consider the final work a “picture.”

 Support your local artist